Platform Sutra: Chapter One - Personal History

 Chapter One contains the well-known story of the contest for the succession of Hongren.
 It is an essential part of the Traditional Zen Narrative.
 The Fifth Patriarch summoned all his followers and proposed a poem contest for his followers to demonstrate the stage of their understanding of the essence of mind.
 He decided to pass down his robe and teachings to the winner of the contest, who would become the Sixth Patriarch.
 Shenxiu, the leading disciple of the Fifth Patriarch, composed a stanza, but did not have the courage to present it to the master.
 Instead, he wrote his stanza on the south corridor wall to remain anonymous one day at midnight about one o'clock in the morning.
 The other monks saw the stanza and commended it.
 Shenxiu's stanza is as follows:

 The Patriarch was not satisfied with Shenxiu's stanza, and pointed out that the poem did not show understanding of "[his] own fundamental nature and essence of mind."
 He gave Shenxiu a chance to submit another poem to demonstrate that he had entered the "gate of enlightenment," so that he could transmit his robe and the Dharma to Shenxiu, but the student's mind was agitated and could not write one more stanza.

 Two days later, the illiterate Huineng heard Shenxiu's stanza being chanted by a young attendant at the monastery and inquired about the context of the poem.
 The attendant explained to him the poem contest and the transmission of the robe and Dharma.
 Huineng asked to be led to the corridor, where he could also pay homage to the stanza.
 He asked a low-ranking official named Zhang Riyong from Jiangzhou to read the verse to him, and then immediately asked him to write down a stanza that he composed.

 According to McRae, "the earliest version of the Platform Sutra contains two versions of Huineng's verse.
-Later version contain one version of Huineng's stanza, different from the two older ones:
+A later version of Huineng's stanza is different from the two older ones:

 The followers who were present were astonished by the work of a southern barbarian.
 Being cautious of Huineng's status, the Patriarch wiped away the stanza and claimed that the author of the stanza had not reached enlightenment.